 The One Room Challenge, Spring 2017 is now complete!
 The motor court is now sporting a new look!
-Come see how we created a beautiful outdoor room.
+Come read all about the outdoor room final reveal.

 Today is the day!
-The day that I reveal our finished One Room Challenge outdoor room.
+The One Room Challenge outdoor room final reveal is here!
 This time around we took it outdoors.
 The kitchen and breakfast nook overlooks a motor court area and frankly… it left nothing to the imagination.
 It was blah, functional (kinda) but boring.

 I love homes that have pretty views outside the kitchen windows.
 We stare out at our sweet neighbors’ brick facade.
 I have always been a big dreamer.
 I walk into spaces and I see what they can be – this gets me into trouble because I dream so stinking big.
 On.
 Every.
 Thing.
 Over the years, I have had to learn to dream big and be flexible.
 Reach for the moon and grab the stars is what I say to the kids (and to myself).

-I am so very happy at what we accomplished with this space.
+I am so very happy with what we accomplished with this space.
 It was a big ol’ blank canvas.
 Now, when you stare out the windows- you are greeted with all sorts of loveliness.
 Heads up, I may have gone a bit overboard with pictures. 🙂

-I wanted an aged courtyard feel.
+I wanted an “aged courtyard” feel.
 A place that borders on a secret garden, where you could enjoy a morning cup of coffee.
-A place for a good read or perhaps a cup of tea with a dear friend and soak up conversation.
+A place for a good read or perhaps a cup of tea with a dear friend and soak up the conversation.
 Maybe you want to gather the kiddos and friends for popcorn and a movie.
-Maybe, just maybe you have always wanted to host a 15 foot table dinner party under the stars and still allow your son to shoot hoops.
+Maybe, just maybe you have always wanted to host a 15-foot table dinner party under the stars and still allow your son to shoot hoops.

 I think we got it…